What is Project Management?

 Join Project Management Institute Regional & National Chapters

 You can stand out from the crowd and demonstrate your project management skills by applying and refining your industrial knowledge used all across the world through project simulations.
-As a member in the PMI student chapter, you will gain the following benefits:
+As a member in the Project Management Institute (PMI) student chapter, you will gain the following benefits:

 - Knowledge sharing and networking opportunities through PMI chapters